vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 wheel, mace and lotus (identified with Vāsudeva, Saṅkarṣaṇa, Pradyumna and Aniruddha ); Vi.
 Dh.
 III.
 148.

 1-6 q. by HV II 831; (2) Vi.
 Dh.
 III.
 155. 1-7.
-Ayurirata-(1) Applying sandalwood paste to Sambhu and
+Ayurirata-(1) Applying sandalwood paste to Śambhu and

-Keśava; for one year; at end gift of cow with jar of water; KKV 442 ( 12th among saștivratas ); (2) on Full Moon day; worship of Laksmi and Viṣṇu; fast and gifts to brāhmanas
+Keśava; for one year; at end gift of cow with jar of water; KKV 442 ( 12th among saștivratas ); (2) on Full Moon day; worship of Lakṣmi and Viṣṇu; fast and gifts to brāhmanas

 and to young married ladies; HV II.
-227-229 (from Gar). Āyuhsankrāntivrata-On Saṅkrānti day; worship of the Sun;
+227-229 (from Gar). Āyuhsaṅkrāntivrata-On Saṅkrānti day; worship of the Sun;

 gifts of bell-metal vessel, milk, ghee and gold; udyāpana as

-in Dhānyasankranti; HV II 737, Vratarka ( folio 389 ).
-Aranyakașasthi --Vide Aranyasasthi above.
+in Dhānyasaṅkrānti; HV II 737, Vratarka ( folio 389 ).
+Aranyakașasthi --Vide Aranyaṣaṣṭhi above.
 Arogyadvitiyām-begin on P. śu.
 2; for a year on each śu.
 2;

 worship of moon's crescent; on Mārg. śu.
 2 after worship of crescent gifts of two garments, gold and a jar of liquid; HV I. 389-91 quoting Vi.
 Dh.
 II, 58; result is health and